LethalHotkeys/Lethal-Hotkeys/README.md

 - Loop Shutdown all Codes - CTRL+n - Shutdowns all codes until keybind is pressed again

 - Delete 10 Characters - CTRL+Backspace - For deleting tons of text in terminal

+## New Keybinds
+- Crouch Sprint - Middle Mouse Button - Toggles running and chrouching so you can run near dogs